Kinetic Initial Conditions for Inflation: Kinetic dominance in action

 although one does not need to assume that it is small.

-At first sight, solutions \eref{eqn:pow_law_a_sol}--\eref{eqn:pow_law_H_sol} appear to represent a counter-example to kinetic dominance as $t \to 0$, so it is worth exploring them further in the context of our proof of the generic nature of kinetic dominance in \Sref{sec:The_generic_nature_of_kinetic_dominance}.
+At first sight, solutions~\eqref{eqn:pow_law_a_sol}--\eqref{eqn:pow_law_H_sol} appear to represent a counter-example to kinetic dominance as \(t \to 0\), so it is worth exploring them further in the context of our proof of the generic nature of kinetic dominance in \Sref{sec:The_generic_nature_of_kinetic_dominance}.